• Home

 • Daily living skills.
 The effort here is on the acquisition, maintenance or re-establishment of daily functional skills so the child/youth can manage or mitigate the effects of physical, emotional, psychological or psychiatric symptoms which interfere with developmentally appropriate functional expectations and/or daily living.
 Services here could also support the youth in managing his/her daily routines – as in health, self-care, medication management, intake, and dealing with side effects, setting refill reminders, interacting with health care providers and the like, and could also target child/youth’s personal interests and community resources that support such interests.

 • Social and Interpersonal Skills.
-The goal in this second PSR components, is to teach now skills with the aim of enhancing child/youth’s coping skills, increasing community awareness, developing strategies, establishing supportive networks, enhancing personal relationships, developing social and interpersonal skills, social etiquette, anger management, Self-regulation, anger management, trigger watch and avoidance, making and keeping friends, positive peer interaction, positive self-image/esteem, school work, money management, travel skills, social interactional and navigational skills, learning how to manage stress and make the best of their day.
+The goal in this second PSR components, is to teach now skills with the aim of enhancing child/youth’s coping skills, increasing community awareness, developing strategies, establishing supportive networks, enhancing personal relationships, developing social and interpersonal skills, social etiquette, anger management, self-regulation, trigger watch and avoidance, making and keeping friends, positive peer interaction, positive self-image/esteem, school work, money management, travel skills, social interactional and navigational skills, learning how to manage stress and make the best of their day.

 B. Community.